 Golf at the Olympic Games

-The proposed competition for the 2016 games is an individual-based competition.
-The 60 qualified golfers (men and women) will play 72 holes of stroke-play on severa courses throughout Brazil.
-A three-hole playoff will be used to for any ties for medals.
-The Top 15 golfers will automatically qualify for an Olympic berth.
-Outside of the Top 15, players awill still be selected based on world ranking but only if no more than two golfers from a single country are already in the field.
+There are 60 men and 60 women players in the field.
+The world's Top-15 golfers automatically qualified for an Olympic berth.
+Outside of the Top 15, players were selected based on world ranking but only if no more than two golfers from a single country are already in the field.

 - In 1904, men only competed, in the men's individual and the men's team event.
 There were several other golf events as part of the program, including a putting event, although only the two men's events were classified as Olympic.